opf/openproject/docs/development/product-development-handbook/README.md

 8. DevOps monitors for failures.
 9. QA vets incoming bug reports and checks if they need to be fixed before the release.

-Those steps can be repeated multiple times until the release candidate is deemed stable enough to be released.
+Those steps can be repeated multiple times (restarting at step 2) until the release candidate is deemed stable enough to be released.

 For patch level releases, where only bugs are addressed, the process for a version starts at this point.